eperedo/blog/learning-nextjs-day-ten.md

 Yes, is that easy!
 If you want to create a dynamic url you need to define the dynamic part inside square brackets, and the name that you put in there is going to be added to the query object in your **getInitialProps** method.

-Ok let's create the components for each of our pages. - LINK A DAY 1
+Ok let's create the components for each of our pages.
+If you are not familiar with nextjs pages you can see [an introduction here](https://blog.eperedo.com/2019/06/16/learning-next-day-one/)

 ```jsx
 // pages/index.js